Cornerstone of Zion: Historic Nauvoo Visitors’ Center Exhibit

 “My servant Joseph Smith, … unto this end have I raised you up, that I might show forth my wisdom through the weak things of the earth” (Doctrine and Covenants 124:1).

 Nauvoo represents the height of Joseph Smith’s mission to restore the gospel of Jesus Christ.
 Here the Lord revealed a greater understanding of the plan of salvation and restored temple ordinances and blessings.
-Joseph taught the Saints they could be sealed together in preparation for exaltation, or eternal life.
-He also taught them they could stand in for their deceased ancestors and receive ordinances that would seal them together in the next life.
+Joseph taught the Saints they could be sealed together in preparation for exaltation and eternal life.
+He also taught them they could stand in for their deceased ancestors and receive ordinances that would allow them to be together in the next life.

 Baptism for the Dead